<< RETURN TO ABOUT US PAGE

 Special projects shall be financed only by funds available to the Association or such means as may be determined by the Board of Directors.

 The Board may authorize any officer or officers, agent or agents of the Association to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.

 SECTION 4.
 Checks

-All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association, shall be signed by such officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by resolution of the Board.
+All checks, drafts or orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Association, shall be signed by such officer or officers, agent or agents of the Association and in such manner as shall from time to time be determined by the policies of the Board.
 In the absence of such determination by the Board, such instruments shall be signed by the Treasurer and countersigned by the President or Vice President of the Association.

 SECTION 5.
 Deposits